View MapView Map

 Crafting legends on Achill Island

-The titular Inisherin of The Banshees of Inisherin doesn’t actually exist, but its unmistakeable beauty can still be found on the west coast isles where the hit film was made, including Achill in Mayo.
+The titular Inisherin of The Banshees of Inisherin doesn’t actually exist, but its unmistakeable beauty can still be found on the west coast isles where the hit film was made, including Acaill (Achill Island) in Mayo.
 Its windswept shorelines make the perfectly dramatic backdrop to Colin Farrell and Brendan Gleeson’s award-winning fallout.

-Keem Bay overlooks the home of Brendan Gleeson’s character Colm Doherty in the dark comedy, and a walk along the Achill beach will hopefully bring more peace and calm than it does for Banshees quarrelling friends.
+Keem Bay overlooks the home of Brendan Gleeson’s character Colm Doherty in the dark comedy and a walk along the Achill beach will hopefully bring more peace and calm than it does for the quarrelling friends in Banshees.
 Meet the island’s friendly locals over a drink in Achill’s traditional pubs, or get right to the source by touring the family-owned Achill Island Distillery.

 Creating Inisherin on Inishmore

-Another island used as a stand-in for Inisherin, the bold cliff faces and stretching fields of Inishmore, the largest of the Aran Islands in Galway, are essential to the film.
-Majestic landscapes, like the 100m cliff face that holds the iconic Aran stone fort Dún Aonghasa, help to provide The Banshees of Inisherin’s imposing atmosphere.
+Another island used as a stand-in for Inisherin was Inis Mór (Inishmore), the largest of the Aran Islands in Galway.
+The bold cliff faces, such as the 100m cliff face that holds the iconic Aran stone fort Dún Aonghasa, and stretching fields act as characters in their own right, helping to create The Banshees of Inisherin’s imposing atmosphere.

 A festival of film in Galway